raghav-7288/Transliteration-System/readme.md

 1. Import the necessary classes from the provided code.

+2. Initialize an instance of the `Attention` class with the required parameter:

+   - `hidden_size`: Size of the hidden state.

-2. Initialize an instance of the `Encoder` class with the required parameters:
+3. Initialize an instance of the `Encoder` class with the required parameters:

    - `input_size`: Size of the input vocabulary.
    - `embedding_size`: Size of the embedding layer.